cmb69/register_xh/README.md

       {{{registerUserPrefs()}}}`

-- `login_error`:
-  the page where a user is informed about an invalid login attempt

-- `loggedout`:
-  the page that is displayed after a user has logged out

-- `loggedin`:
-  the page that is displayed after a user has logged in

 - `access_error`:
   the page that is displayed when a user browses to a page he is not allowed to access